Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Introduction

 \section{Introduction}

-Making predictions of evolving real-world systems from streaming observations is a fundamental problem, spanning diverse applications from weather forecasting~\citep{lorenz2017deterministic}, future video frame anticipation for decision making in autonomous systems~\citep{yang2024generalized}, state estimation and control of complex physical systems such as fluid flows or magnetic plasma~\citep{kalnay2003atmospheric, bewley2001flow, degrave2022magnetic}.
-A critical characteristic of these streaming environments is their inherent stochasticity: a single history of observations often admits multiple plausible futures.
-Deterministic predictions (such as simple regression) are often insufficient as they tend to average out distinct possibilities, leading to physically invalid states or blurred predictions.
-Moreover, many applications require long-horizon prediction, where the system anticipates future trajectories spanning multiple steps ahead for planning and monitoring.
-Ultimately, reliable decision-making requires moving beyond point estimation to maintain a probabilistic belief over the system's future trajectories.
+Modeling the evolution of real-world dynamic systems from streaming observations is a fundamental problem, with applications in weather forecasting~\citep{kalnay2003atmospheric,lorenz2017deterministic}, fluid dynamics modeling~\citep{bewley2001flow}, magnetic plasma control~\citep{degrave2022magnetic}, and video forecasting for decision making in autonomous systems~\citep{yang2024generalized}.
+A critical characteristic of these systems is their inherent stochasticity: a single history of observations can admit multiple plausible futures.
+Deterministic predictions (such as simple regression) are often insufficient, as they tend to average out distinct possibilities, leading to physically invalid or blurred predictions.
+Moreover, many applications require inferring multi-step future trajectories for monitoring and planning.
+Ultimately, reliable decision-making requires moving beyond point estimation to maintain a probabilistic belief over the system's future trajectories as new observations arrive.

-Probability flow-based models, such as diffusion models~\citep{sohl2015deep, song2019generative, ho2020denoising} and flow matching~\citep{lipman2023flow, liu2023flow}, have emerged as compelling data-driven frameworks for modeling high-dimensional, multi-modal distributions.
-Their capacity to capture complex uncertainty and generate high-fidelity samples makes them particularly effective for modeling system dynamics and synthesizing coherent long-horizon trajectories.
-Consequently, there is growing interest in applying these models to sequential tasks, ranging from forecasting and state estimation to planning and control~\citep{chen2024diffusion,gao2023prediff,janner2022planning,wei2024diffphycon}.
+Probability flow-based models, such as diffusion models~\citep{sohl2015deep, song2019generative, ho2020denoising} and flow matching~\citep{lipman2023flow, liu2023flow}, have become powerful frameworks for modeling high-dimensional, multi-modal distributions.
+Their ability to capture complex uncertainty and generate high-fidelity samples makes them particularly effective for representing the distribution over long-horizon trajectories.
+In fact, there is growing interest in applying these models to probabilistic time-series and sequential modeling, including forecasting and state estimation to planning and control~\citep{chen2024diffusion,gao2023prediff,janner2022planning,wei2024diffphycon}.